abhii04/PolishMyResume/README.md

 # AI-Powered Resume Builder (PolishMyResume)

- PolishMyResume is a Streamlit application leverages the Cohere API to enhance and generate professional resumes, making it easier for users to create standout CVs.
+ PolishMyResume is a Streamlit application which leverages the Cohere API to enhance and generate professional resumes, making it easier for users to create standout CVs.
 Enhance your CV and make a perfectly formatted CV  which is super ATS friendly!

 ## Features